jansir17/DSA-Prac-KK/README.md

-# This is Total Data Structure and Algoritm practice from the resource KK.
+# This is Total Data Structure and Algorithm practice from the resource KK.